Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Field-theoretical approach

 In this way, the wave function can be interpreted as ``breaking up'' an exciton into a forward-propagating conduction electron and a backward-propagating valence electron, which is equivalent to a forward-propagating hole.
 Likewise, its complex conjugate ``forms'' an exciton, which will be represented by an oppositely facing semicircle.
 Furthermore, we can rewrite the exciton temperature-dependent BSE as

 and diagrammatically represent it as

-The left-hand semi-circle with a wiggly line represents the exciton wave function accompanied by an interaction and a $\mathcal{N}^{\mathrm{F}}$ factor.
-The right-hand semi-circle with a solid line depicts the exciton wave function bolstered with an inverse factor of $\mathcal{N}^{\mathrm{F}}$ and the energy term ($\Delta-\varepsilon$).
-A detailed description of all the rules for the upcoming Feynman diagrams, including the positioning of the factors of $\mathcal{V}$ and $\beta$, is given in Sec.\ S.III of the SM \cite{supp}.
+The left-hand semicircle with a wiggly line represents the exciton wave function accompanied by an interaction and a $\mathcal{N}^{\mathrm{F}}$ factor.
+The right-hand semicircle with a solid line depicts the exciton wave function bolstered with an inverse factor of $\mathcal{N}^{\mathrm{F}}$ and the energy term ($\Delta-\varepsilon$).
+A detailed description of all the rules for the upcoming Feynman diagrams, including the positioning of the factors of $\mathcal{V}$ and $\beta$, is given in Sec.\ S.III of the Supplemental Material \cite{supp}.
 In the main text we focus on the intuitive meaning of the processes depicted in the diagrams.
 The noninteracting inverse Green's function for the exciton field is obtained from that of the polarization field via the change of basis \begin{widetext}

 This object is ``noninteracting'' in the sense that it does not contain any interactions between other excitons.
-The above Green's function can be inverted to obtain a following Dyson equation for the free exciton-field propagator, namely
+The above Green's function can be inverted to obtain a Dyson equation for the free exciton-field propagator, namely

 where Eq.\ \eqref{eq: temperature-dependent exciton BSE rewrite} was used for the second term.
 The above equation for $G^{0,X}$ is diagrammatically represented as

 \end{widetext} In these Feynman diagrams, the imaginary time is always understood to flow from left to right.
 As in Eq.\ \eqref{diag: exciton field propagator}, the arrows on conduction-electron propagators always point in the direction of the flow of time, while those of valence-electron propagators point in the opposite direction.
 The latter are then equivalent to a forward-propagating hole.